 2) Community hashtags

-Community hashtags such as #dogsofinstagram or #dailycortado bring like-minded users together around specific topics.
+Community hashtags such as #dogsofinstagram or #dailycortado bring like-minded users together around specific topics and are therefore one of the best hashtag strategies for 2023.
 Including them in your posts is “a great way to connect with others, improve the SEO of your posts, gain followers, and grow your own community.”
 (Later)

 “While community hashtags are meant to increase the reach of your message, branded hashtags are designed to connect themes for you and your audience.
 They can be used to promote a campaign or aggregate user-generated content (UGC).”